albertszeng/ra/README.md

 ## Testing TODO

 Testing for the `RaGame` class and for the newer functions of the `GameState` class are still needed.
 Existing tests can be found in the `tests` folder, where each file is a set of tests.

+## Specifications

+Runs on Python3.8.9.
+Probably works on any Python3 version, but not Python2.